-01/10/14 - Read our revised and expanded instructions here, and print our helpful PDF -> Download How To Hang Vintage Wallpaper - A DIY Guide From Hannah's Treasures
+01/10/14 - Read our revised and expanded instructions here (with lots of photos!), and print our helpful PDF -> Download How To Hang Vintage Wallpaper - A DIY Guide From Hannah's Treasures

 There is really no reason to be intimidated by old wallpaper.
 The horror stories told by our grandmothers, were greatly exaggerated.
 I will say that stripping wallpaper off the wall is not fun, and if you do it a few times, you might decide that wallpapering is just too much work.
 You have to realize that women often wallpapered every couple of years.
 Wallpaper was inexpensive, and the wood burning stoves and fireplaces often left a smokey black film all over the walls.
 Papering was a great way for them to freshen up the home at little expense.